DiegoUsaiUK/CV/README.md

 # CV
-Refreshing my Curriculum Vitae with R pagedown and LaTeX on overleaf.com
+Refreshing my Curriculum Vitae with LaTeX on overleaf.com

-* Link to the pagedown HTML version  https://rpubs.com/DiegoUsai/520608